FrederoxDev/Bedrock-Modding-Wiki/docs/advanced-topics/entt.md

 ## Configuration

 Mojang has configured EnTT in multiple ways to suit the needs of Minecraft: Bedrock Edition.
-In order to have binary compatibility with Minecraft and avoid runtime errors, the configuration of EnTT must match exactly.
+In order for your mod to have binary compatibility with Minecraft and avoid runtime errors, the configuration of EnTT must match exactly.

 The first step is to define a custom entity identifier type: